Fried Morel Mushrooms are as delicious as they sound and make for a lovely Springtime snack or appetizer!

 - 1½ Cups all-purpose flour

-- 1 Tablespoon fine, sea or kosher salt plus more for sesoning
+- 1 Tablespoon fine kosher salt* plus more for sesoning

 - 1 Tablespoon garlic powder

 - fine kosher salt* to taste